-Mental illness and substance dependency during pregnancy present a number of challenges for treatment.
+Mental illness and substance dependency during pregnancy present a number of challenges for treatment and require a multidisciplinary approach.
 Decisions about appropriate treatment methods must be cautiously considered with respect to the impact on the health of the mother and the outcomes of the pregnancy (Gentile, 2010).
-The principal recommendations for treating mental health during pregnancy focus on: screening of all pregnant women for substance abuse, brief interventions (Carson, Cox, Crane, et al., 2010; Clatworthy, 2012), harm reduction (Carson, et al., 2010), substance abuse withdrawal management (Carson, et al., 2010), multidisciplinary management (Galbally, Roberts, Buist, 2010; Gentile, 2010), individualized pharmacological therapy that considers risks vs. benefits (Anderson, Reti, 2009; Clatworthy, 2012; Einarson, Boskovic, 2009), and careful monitoring of the mother and infant development throughout the pregnancy (Galbally, et al., 2010).
+The principal recommendations for treating mental health during pregnancy focus on: screening of all pregnant women for substance abuse, brief interventions (Carson, Cox, Crane, et al., 2010; Clatworthy, 2012), harm reduction (Carson, et al., 2010), substance abuse withdrawal management (Carson, et al., 2010), multidisciplinary management (Galbally, Roberts, Buist, 2010; Gentile, 2010)), pharmacological therapy should be individualized with consideration of risks vs. benefits (Anderson, Reti, 2009; Clatworthy, 2010; Einarson, Boskovic, 2009), and careful monitoring of the mother and infant development throughout the pregnancy (Galbally, et al., 2010).
 It is essential that all high-risk mental health patients have available a consultation and referral to psychiatric and psychological clinicians for management of mood disorders, acute and chronic psychosis, pregnancy loss, unwanted pregnancy, and substance abuse and chronic pain (Dunsis, Smith, 1996).
-The team approach allows psychiatric consultants to concentrate on psychosocial interventions rather than psychopharmacological interventions when appropriate, thus reducing unintended consequences from pharmacotherapy and increasing positive outcomes.
+The multidisciplinary team approach allows psychiatric consultants to concentrate on psychosocial interventions rather than psychopharmacological interventions when appropriate, thus reducing unintended consequences from pharmacotherapy and increasing positive outcomes.

-A great deal of literature suggests the importance of close monitoring by an MFM or a neurologist for pregnant women with epilepsy (Robinson, Cleary-Goldman, 2008).
+A great deal of literature suggests the importance of close monitoring by an MFM specialist, neurologist, and obstetricians for pregnant women with epilepsy (Robinson, Cleary-Goldman, 2008).
 Epilepsy is a significant issue in pregnancy, and specialist care is recommended.
-Close monitoring of seizure activity, medications, and maternal and fetal well-being require specialist care and collaboration between neurology and obstetrics (Eller, Patterson, Webb;, 1997; Dunsis, Smith, 1996).
-Likewise, data demonstrate that antenatal care and the close monitoring and treatment of pregnant women with HIV can reduce transmission and improve outcomes (Chou, Cantor, Zakher, et al., 2012).
+Close monitoring of seizure activity, medications, and maternal and fetal well-being require coordination and collaboration between neurology, obstetrics, and other services (Eller, Patterson, Webb, 1997; Robinson, Cleary-Goldman, 2008).